imanghafoori1/laravel-decorator/README.md

 According to SOLID principles, you shouldn't put the caching code logic neither in your controller nor your UserRepo.
 But somewhere in between.

-In other words, you want to add a new feature (caching in this case) without modifing the existing code.
+In other words, you want to add a new feature (caching in this case) without modifying the existing code.

 It smells like `Open-closed Principle` Yeah?! 👃

-You want to keep the responsibilities seperate.
-In this case `caching` should not be in a repository or controller but in it's own class.
+You want to keep the responsibilities separate.
+In this case `caching` should not be in a repository or controller but in its own class.

 It smells like `Single Responsibility Principle` yeah?! 👃